krist00fer/tessel-azure-labs/labs/event-hub/README.md

 * Have a Node.js version installed and running on your pc.
 If you have not yet installed Node.js just go to http://www.nodejs.org/ and click on the install button.
 * You can create and configure the EventHub by using the Azure portal.
 In this case you don't need any further prerequisites
 * If you want to configure and create the EventHub by code an installation of Visual Studio with the Azure SDK is necessary.
 You can download a free version of Visual Studio from http://www.visualstudio.com/en-us/products/visual-studio-express-vs.aspx.
 The Azure SDK can be downloaded from http://azure.microsoft.com/en-us/downloads/
+* If you want to see the messages which you have send to Event Hub, just to proove that your messages really arrived, you can use tools like the Service Bus Explorer.
+You can download the Service Bus Explorer from https://code.msdn.microsoft.com/windowsazure/Service-Bus-Explorer-f2abca5a.
+If you are running on a non Windows machine and want to use the Service Bus Explorer, how about just spinning up a virtual machine running windows in Azure and installig it there?

 Instructions (using the Azure Portal to create an Event Hub)